Jeffrey Schlupp

+A product of the Leicester City academy, Schlupp made his senior debut in 2011 following a brief loan to Brentford in League One.
+He went on to make 150 appearances for the club, winning the EFL Championship in 2013–14 and the Premier League in 2015–16.
+In 2017, he was signed by Crystal Palace, for whom he made over 200 appearances.

 Early life

 Schlupp was born to Ghanaian parents in Hamburg, Germany, on 23 December 1992, and raised mostly in England after his family moved there when he was young.
-He attended Oakgrove School in Milton Keynes along with Grimsby Town goalkeeper Max Crocombe.
+He attended Stanton School in Bradville, Milton Keynes and Oakgrove School in Milton Keynes along with Burton Albion goalkeeper Max Crocombe.

 Club career

 Leicester City

 A product of the Leicester City youth academy, Schlupp was given a squad number, 31, for the first time for the 2010–11 season along with fellow academy players Tom Parkes and Jorrin John by then manager Paulo Sousa.
 Schlupp signed a new contract keeping him at the club until 2013 on 14 March 2011.
-Schlupp was named amongst the Leicester City substitutes for the first time by, then manager, Sven-Göran Eriksson in the 3–2 home defeat to Norwich City on 8 March 2011.
+Schlupp was named among the Leicester City substitutes for the first time by, then manager, Sven-Göran Eriksson in the 3–2 home defeat to Norwich City on 8 March 2011.

 Loan to Brentford

 Schlupp joined Brentford on a one-month loan on 14 March 2011, declining a call up to the Germany Under-19 squad in order to complete the move.
 He made his senior debut in a 1–0 defeat to Huddersfield Town coming on as a substitute on 77 minutes on 15 March 2011.
 On his first full senior appearance in his career he scored two goals winning the match against Carlisle United 2–1 on 25 March 2011.
 Schlupp earned a start in Brentford's next match and proved himself once more by scoring a header from a Lewis Grabban cross against Sheffield Wednesday in a 3–1 victory.

 On 3 April Schlupp started in the 2011 Football League Trophy Final, playing the full 90 minutes.
 Schlupp hit the post with an effort on goal.
 Carlisle United won the match 1–0.

 On 14 April the loan deal was extended to the end of the 2010–11 season.